 So you’ve made the decision to go to grad school.
 You’ve weighed your options, researched the benefits of a graduate education, and discovered the value of having an advanced degree.
 Now it’s time to choose which program to pursue—a task that can seem overwhelming given the number of options available.

 But the process doesn’t have to be so daunting.
-There are actions you can take to make choosing a graduate degree program more manageable—and even exciting.
-As you take the next step toward your personal and professional goals, take note of the following tips to help you choose a graduate school and degree program that are right for you.
+There are actions you can take to make choosing a graduate degree program more manageable—exciting, even.
+As you take the next step toward your personal and professional goals, take note of the following tips to help you choose a graduate school and degree program best suited for you.

 1. Take inventory of your passions and motivations.